joshcampbell191/advent-of-code/src/2020/01/README.md

 \--- Day 1: Report Repair ---
 -----------------------------

-See [Advent of Code](https://adventofcode.com/2020/day/1) for a full problem descrition.
+See [Advent of Code](https://adventofcode.com/2020/day/1) for a full problem description.